alexandersoen/alexandersoen.github.io/index.markdown

 title: Home
 ---

 I am a PhD student at the Australian National University, under the supervision of Richard Nock, Ke Sun, and Lexing Xie.
+I am also a student trainee in Masashi Sugiyama's Imperfect Information Learning Team at RIKEN AIP.

-I am interested in a wide range of research topics.
-Previously I have worked on topics including formal methods / theorem provers, visualisation in academic influence, knowledge graphs, and universal approximation theorems.
-I am also interested in point process models.
-My primary focus is on utilising boosting algorithms, information geometric tools, and the theory of loss functions with a focus on fairness and privacy in machine learning.
+My research focus is on utilising boosting algorithms, information geometric tools, and the theory of loss functions with a focus on fairness and privacy in machine learning.
+In this research, I have co-created the [pyBregMan](https://franknielsen.github.io/pyBregMan/index.html) open-source Python package with Frank Nielsen.
+Recently, I have been exploring topics involving generalization bounds and theory involving classification with rejection and importance weighting.
+Previously I have worked on topics including formal methods / theorem provers, visualisation in academic influence, knowledge graphs, universal approximation theorems, and point process models.